 Black or Purple Raspberry Bush Pruning

 Remove fruiting canes after harvest.
-Tip prune new shoots in early spring 3-4 inches to encourage branching.
-Top these canes again 3-4 inches in summer.
-Then after harvest, remove all dead canes and those smaller than ½ inches in diameter.
-The following spring, prune out weak canes, leaving only 4-5 of the healthiest and largest.
-Cut back the lateral branches of black varieties to 12 inches and purple types to about 18 inches.
+Tip prune new shoots in early spring 3 to 4 inches (8-10 cm.) to encourage branching.
+Top these canes again 3 to 4 inches (8-10 cm.) in summer.
+Then after harvest, remove all dead canes and those smaller than ½ inches (1 cm.) in diameter.
+The following spring, prune out weak canes, leaving only four to five of the healthiest and largest.
+Cut back the lateral branches of black varieties to 12 inches (31 cm.) and purple types to about 18 inches (46 cm.).

 Gardening tips, videos, info and more delivered right to your inbox!